Subsidy Library

 format_list_bulleted What to do

-• Remove around a quarter of the scrub during the autumn and winter months each year.
+• Remove approximately one quarter of the scrub annually during autumn and winter.

 • Prevent and control scrub regrowth.

-• Do not cut and remove scrub between early March and late September.
+• Do not cut scrub between early March and late September, grub out stumps, plough, cultivate, re-seed, harrow, or roll the area.

 schedule When to do